xsf/xmpp-providers-website/content/blog/2022-04-25-start-of-xmpp-providers-website.md

 If you are a developer, please help us with automating the tasks we currently have to do manually.
 If you are an operator of an already listed public provider, please update your website to improve your category.
 You can see what is needed on your details page after selecting a provider entry and clicking the *Details* button.
-If your provider is not listed yet, please {{< external-link url="https://invent.kde.org/melvo/xmpp-providers/-/blob/master/CONTRIBUTING.md" text="contribute to the list" >}}.
+If your provider is not listed yet, please [contribute to the list](https://invent.kde.org/melvo/xmpp-providers/-/blob/master/CONTRIBUTING.md).